eoinobrien/eoinobrien.ie/_drafts/bus-connects-what-is-it.md

 > * Implementation of a cashless payment system.
 > * Simpler fare structure.
 > * New bus stops and shelters with better signage and information
-> * Provision of bus based Park and Ride sites in key locations.m
+> * Provision of bus based Park and Ride sites in key locations.
 > * New bus livery providing a common style across different operators.
 > * Transitioning to a new bus fleet with low emission vehicle technologies.

 You might know some of these plans from the news, but my goal here is to give a comprehensive list of what each of these plans entails.
-Some of these plans overlap, but as a whole I tend to think of them as individual plans that would be improved but others being implemented.
+Some of these plans overlap, but as a whole I tend to think of them as individual plans that would be improved if the others were implemented.

 ## What it isn't